If you are using SendGrid for your email campaigns, you can connect your SendGrid account to Klenty to send emails.

 In the IMAP Section:

-Username and Password: Enter the email address you're trying to connect to Klenty and the password of this email account.
+Username and Password: Enter the email address you're trying to connect to Klenty and this email address's password.

 IMAP Host: Enter the IMAP server.